richiecc/fisherbot/REPORT.md

  * *CatchableAmount*: returns the amount of a catchable in Basket given a user identification number and an item identification number
  * *CatchableAttributeById*: returns the attribute of a catchable given the catchable identification number
  * *CatchableIdByName*: returns a catchable identification number given a catchable name
+ * *Rods*: returns item name, rarity, and value for all Items where the type is "rod"

 ### Boolean Queries
 These queries check for a value in the table and ultimately return a boolean value.